-Elision means when a sound disappears.
+Have you noticed that some letters, even entire syllables, aren’t pronounced in English?
+There’s a word for that: elision.
+Elision is when a sound disappears from a word.
 Basically, a sound is deleted or “swallowed” by other stronger or similar sounds next to it.
 This often happens with a /t/ or /d/ sound, and also occurs in common words.

 Elision in Common Words